 Answered By Library Staff

 Actually, Wikipedia can be an important tool for your research if you know how to check for credibility and understand how Wikipedia works.
 When instructors tell you not to use it, they usually mean not to cite from Wikipedia.
-This is because Wikipedia is a collaborative effort with information that is not stagnant.
+This is because Wikipedia is a collaborative effort with information that is not stagnant/fixed.
 The information you might potentially quote from can change after the time of your use, risking your own credibility.